fwee62/suroi-wiki/app/(wiki)/weapons/melee/articles/sickle.md

 # Strategies

-- The Sickle possesses a greater attack range, so rushing another player is more advisable with this weapon
+- The Sickle possesses a greater attack range, so rushing another player even if there is a large amount of distance between you and them.

 ## Using